 I am going to tell you, it was NOT an easy task.
 To this day, we still struggle with night time potty training, but for the moment we are managing the issue with some Goodnites overnight diapers.

-Potty training children with diabetes can take a little bit longer versus a child who does not suffer from the disease.
+Potty training girls and boys with diabetes can take a little bit longer versus a child who does not suffer from the disease.

 Do not despair, be consistent with your child, and most importantly show them support.
 At times, accidents will happen, which could be caused by their blood sugars or other underlying medical issue.

-Read more for some potty training tips for your diabetic child.
+Read more for some potty training tips for your child.

 Potty Training Tips for Boys and Girls